rss logo

 #Sets the validity period of the EasyRSA certificate authority to 10 years (3650 days). set_var EASYRSA_CA_EXPIRE 3650 #Sets the validity period of EasyRSA-issued certificates to 10 years (3650 days). set_var EASYRSA_CERT_EXPIRE 3650 #Sets the key size for the EasyRSA certificate authority to 4096 bits, ensuring high security without excessive processing load. set_var EASYRSA_KEY_SIZE 4096 #Sets EasyRSA certificate revocation list validity to 10 years. set_var EASYRSA_CRL_DAYS 3650

-• Build the certificate authority in /etc/openvpn/pki/ca.crt:
+• Create the certificate authority in /etc/openvpn/pki/ca.crt:

 root@host:~# /usr/share/easy-rsa/easyrsa build-ca nopass